Pet Mice – A Mouse In The House Is Nice

 I think they make excellent pets.
 They are curious, gentle animals that are quite intelligent for their size.
 They make no loud noises, they cost very little to feed and house and they are a pleasure to observe and interact with.

 They also have their limitations.
 Mice are, by nature, more timid than dogs and cats.
 They have only two speeds – on and off – and they do not live very long.
 Most mice live 740 to 1,000 days.
-Because they only weight 1-2 ounces, they are very fragile.
-They tend to most active during the time you normally sleep.
+Because they only weight 1-2 ounces (28-56 gm), they are very fragile.
+Mice tend to most active during the time you are probably sleep.
 When they escape from their cages, they can be hard to find.
 They cost practically nothing and are inexpensive to maintain.

 What Strains Of Mice Are Commonly Available To Purchase?